advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/sms-clickatell.md

 ![](/assets/5_save.png)

-Make sure Integration API status is Activate \(or  function can't work successfully\)
+Make sure the stauts of your integration is Activated.

 ![](/assets/13_SMS_intrgrations.png)